Accidental Death Benefit

 The amount of income you will receive at retirement if your policy continues as it is until your selected retirement date.
 This income may be increased by future bonuses.

-This benefit enables you to meet your financial commitments should you be unable to work as a result of an illness or accident.
+This is sometimes referred to as ‘Permanent Health Insurance’ or ‘PHI’, it provides an income to help you meet your financial commitments should you be unable to work as a result of an illness or accident.
+The cover can replace income in a number of ways, such as provide a regular amount until a return to work.
+This will depend on the premium and the policy terms and conditions.
 It’s important to check the level of benefit to make sure it reflects current income.
-For example, a rise and/or promotion, or job change, are potential prompts.
+For example, a pay rise and/or promotion, or job change, are just some of the reasons to review this benefit.
+You can find out more by calling us and quoting your policy number.

 It's a built-in feature that helps to protect a policy from the effects of inflation and makes any necessary changes.
 It aims for a policy's benefits or premiums, or both, to keep up with the cost of living.
 The 'indexation rate', such as the Retail Price Index or a fixed rate, is used to keep your regular payments on track.